ihupont/ihupont.github.io/_pages/publications.md

 ---

 <br>
-You can check all the articles I have co-authored in my public <b>[Google Scholar profile](https://scholar.google.com/citations?user=jNLffNcAAAAJ&hl=es)</b>.
-Here below, I present only a small recent selection of them, either because they have some associated material (e.g. a dataset, a repository) or because of their impact on Trustworthy AI.
+You can check all the articles I have co-authored in my public [Google Scholar profile](https://scholar.google.com/citations?user=jNLffNcAAAAJ&hl=es).
+Below, I present a selection of them, either because they have some associated material (e.g. a dataset, a repository) or because of their impact on Trustworthy AI and Virtual Worlds.

 {% include base_path %}